 Popular Employer Salaries for Business Analyst, IT

-J.P.
+Leading companies who hire large numbers of IT Business Analysts include J.P.
 Morgan Chase & Co.
-(JPMCC), HP Enterprise Services, CGI Group Inc., Accenture, and CGI Federal are all popular places to work.
+(JPMCC), HP Enterprise Services, Cisco Systems Inc, CGI Group Inc., and Citibank.
 The biggest paychecks can be found at Chevron Corporation — the median salary there is $93K; however, employees are subject to a wide range in pay, with the lowest salaries sitting near $74K and highest ones in the neighborhood of $157K.
 Other leaders in compensation levels are Citibank at $89K, Bank of America Corp.
-(BOFA) at $86K, and Citigroup, Inc., where IT Business Analysts annually earn $82K.
+(BOFA) at $88K, and Citigroup, Inc., where IT Business Analysts annually earn $82K.

 Popular Skills for Business Analyst, IT

-IT Business Analysts report using a deep pool of skills on the job.
-Most notably, skills in Requirements Analysis, Project Management, Oracle, and Business Analysis are correlated to pay that is above average, with boosts in pay of 4 percent.
-Skills that seem to negatively impact pay include Windows Operating System General Use, HTML, and Microsoft Access.
-It is often found that people who know Business Analysis are also skilled in Project Management and Microsoft Office.
+Survey results imply that IT Business Analysts deploy a substantial tool kit of skills at work.
+Most notably, skills in Oracle, Requirements Analysis, Project Management, and Business Analysis are correlated to pay that is above average, with boosts in pay of 5 percent.
+Skills that are correlated to lower pay, on the other hand, include HTML, Windows Operating System General Use, and Microsoft Access.
+Most people experienced in Business Analysis also know Project Management and Microsoft Office.

 Pay by Experience Level for Business Analyst, IT